Aniflix-trevor/Job-web-project/README.md

 # The job details that can be inluded in the website are- image, salary, description of the job and location.

+# The website uses the following -
+# 1. HTML for the structure.
+# 2. CSS and Bootstrap for the desing.
+# 3. Json to store the sites data.
+# 4. Js to add the functionality. eg the delete, view, add, search and diplay the data from the json server.